What Is an Empath?

-The other day a man stepped into the street, so I stopped my car so he could cross.
-Suddenly, I felt the overwhelming urge to cry—for no apparent reason.
 Then I looked more closely at the man walking just feet away from me.
 He looked like I suddenly felt.
-“Ahhh, these emotions are not mine.”
-I sent him a silent prayer, grateful that I had finally learned to tell the difference between my emotions and others.
+“Ahh, these emotions are not mine.”
+I sent him a silent prayer, grateful I had finally learned to tell the difference between my emotions and those of others.

-That twenty to twenty-three percent essentially means that to varying degrees, one out of every four or five of us is experiencing the emotions of those around us, on top of our own emotions.
-Many of us (especially as a child or teen) don’t even know that we are sensitive to the energies of others.
-We may even be oblivious to the reality that such a thing exists.
-Consequently, there is a tendency to think something is wrong with us.
+This means that, to varying degrees, 1 out of every 4 or 5 of people is experiencing the emotions of others—in addition to your own.
+You (especially as children or teens) may not even know you are sensitive to the energies of others.
+You may even be oblivious to the reality that such a thing exists.
+Consequently, there is a tendency to think something is wrong with you.

-Those who are not empathic (parents, spouses) often think that those of us who are are over dramatic, overly reactive, and get too involved.
-They don’t understand why we cry when someone else in the household is depressed.
-They don’t understand why we can’t watch violent movies or fights on TV.
-In fact, my husband often points out to me, “They are just actors.
+If you are not empathic, you may think those who are, are overdramatic, over-reactive, and get too involved.
+You may not understand why your empathetic partner or peers cry when someone else in the household is depressed.
+You don’t understand why they can’t watch violent movies or fights on TV.
+In fact, my husband often points out to me: “They are just actors.
 It is just a movie,” while I assume fetal position on the couch, looking the other way.

-Feeling other people’s feelings, being sensitive to images, wanting to cry for “no reason,” and processing emotions that do not belong to us can hit us like a ton of bricks from unexpected places at unanticipated times.
-If we don’t know these emotions are not actually ours, it can cause a lot of stress, depression, anxiety and confusion for both the person experiencing the emotions and those who love them.
+Feeling other people’s feelings, being sensitive to images, wanting to cry for “no reason,” and processing emotions that do not belong to you can hit you like a ton of bricks from unexpected places at unanticipated times.

-These are particularly challenging traits to have at a time in our history when nearly everyone has strong feelings of fear, concern, hope, depression, anxiety, fatigue and divisiveness due to our current political environment.
+These are particularly challenging traits to have at a time in our history when nearly everyone has strong feelings of fear, concern, hope, depression, anxiety, fatigue, and divisiveness due to our current political environment.
 Actually, most of the world is deeply concerned.
-Our own emotions can be overwhelming by themselves but now, possibly more than ever before, the challenges of being empathic are amplified.
+Your own emotions can be overwhelming by themselves, but now, possibly more than ever before, the challenges of being empathic are amplified.
 And in a personal relationship, unknowingly feeling the emotions of others can be devastating.

 First, we need to practice self-observation and self-inquiry, which leads to self-awareness.
 Get to know yourself well enough to be able to decipher your emotions from others.
 This can be as simple as asking yourself, “Is this emotion mine?”